gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 - Gramine.
 Unfortunately, the latest stable release (v1.2) has a bug that prevents correct execution of this tutorial.
-Please follow the `Building docs <https://gramine.readthedocs.io/en/latest/devel/building.html>`__ to build and install the latest unstable Gramine version.
+Please follow the `Building docs <https://gramine.readthedocs.io/en/latest/devel/building.html>`__ to build and install the latest Gramine version.

 Executing Native PyTorch
 ------------------------